applehoro/bermuda-strike/doc/script.md

 Emily:
 Danm right, let's dance!

+-fighting boss-

+Emily:
+You're one hell of ugly duckling!
+Let's see if you make it out alive...

+-winning fight-

+Emily:
+Feel this?
+It's a sweet taste of victory!

+Becky:
+Yeah, we've made it!
+No more evil aliens!

+Emily:
+You said it!
+Now, let's go home, I need a shower and a glass of Jack...

 ### Outro
 Alien queen was as dead as a soul of corporate worker.
 Strange sensation went through the air.